4 Easy Ways to Perform BI Testing

 Two key areas of this stage are:

-• Confirming the required data as well as the availability of the data sources.
+- Confirming the required data as well as the availability of the data sources.
+Example: validating the connection strings, analyzing sample top rows of tables

-• Data profiling helps understand the given information, particularly in identifying the different data values, issues, and value conditions during the initial stages.
-By identifying problems with the data early on, testers can significantly reduce the cost of having developers fix this later in the cycle.
+- Data profiling helps understand the given information, particularly in identifying the different data values, issues, and value conditions during the initial stages.
+By identifying problems with the data early on, testers can significantly reduce the cost of having developers fix it later in the cycle.

 The testing performed during the data integration stage is highly crucial, as this is the phase where data transformation takes place.
 All business requirements are converted into transformation logic, which is why thorough testing is necessary to make sure the information complies with the designed transformation logic.